cyanreg/avtransport/draft-qproto-spec.md

 Implementations SHOULD segment the data such that the MTU is never exceeded and no packet splitting occurs.

+Data packets MAY be padded by appending random data or zeroes after the `packet_data` field up to the maximum MTU size.
+This permits constant bitrate operation, as well as preventing metadata leakage in the form of a packet size.

 UDP-Lite (IETF RFC 3828) SHOULD be preferred to UDP, if support for it is available throughout the network.